 The wider Ankaran area was inhabited very early.
 Historians note that it was important because of its strategic location as a port, shelter and sanctuary.
 The proofs are the nearby prehistoric remains of a castle, the oldest discovered Istrian castle (kaštelir) in the nearby Elerji, from the Bronze Age, and settlement residences (Villa rustica) and the piers in the sea.
 Above Ankaran, near Božiči, the remains of a fort are preserved, from which the traffic along the roman road (via Flavia), which connected Trieste (Tergeste) and Pula (Pola), was controlled.

-The Benedictine monastery of St. Nicholas (link to the monastery), today's hotel Convent, had a great historical role later on, since small farms grew up around the monastery with the immigration of the colonists from Friuli.
+The Benedictine monastery of St. Nicholas, today's hotel Convent, had a great historical role later on, since small farms grew up around the monastery with the immigration of the colonists from Friuli.
 The pleasant and sunny location, mild climate and lush Mediterranean vegetation influenced the early development of tourism in Ankaran.